be-green/fqr/README.md

 <!-- badges: end -->

-The `fqr` package makes quantile regression fast and scaleable using accelerated gradient descent, with code (and inspiration) taken largely from the approach described in the [conquer package](https://github.com/XiaoouPan/conquer) and [paper](https://doi.org/10.1016/j.jeconom.2021.07.010).
-This project began as a user-friendly edit of that package for use in the [quantspace package](https://github.com/be-green), but using a Huber approximation instead of a kernel-smoothed loss function.
+The `fqr` package makes quantile regression fast and scaleable using accelerated gradient descent, with code based on the implementation in the [conquer package](https://github.com/XiaoouPan/conquer) and [paper](https://doi.org/10.1016/j.jeconom.2021.07.010).
+This project began as a user-friendly edit of that package for use in the [quantspace package](https://github.com/be-green), but using a Huber approximation instead of a kernel-smoothed loss function, adding in accelerated gradient descent and additional convergence checks.

 `fqr`can handle quantile regression problems on the order of 10 million rows and 100 columns in less than a minute, and can exactly match existing